 Who are Protestants?

-Those who continue to follow the doctrines of Martin Luther.
+Those who continue to follow the doctrines of Martin Luther, John Calvin, or Ulrich Zwingli.

 Those who still insist that a person is justified, and also saved, by grace through faith alone, that nothing else but belief in Jesus Christ is necessary for Salvation.